alexdantas/yetris/README.md

 ## Dependencies

-yetris depends on two following libraries, `ncurses` and `iniparser`.

-### ncurses

-This library shows cute things on the terminal.
+yetris only depends on `ncurses`; it's used to show cute things on the terminal.

-For yetris you need the package *ncurses dev*.
+Make sure you have the package *ncurses dev*.
 Note that it's _not_ the default that comes with your distro.

 | Distro         | Installation command              |